alanryn/tako-developer-test/index.md

 ```
 {% endraw %}

-Add a snippet called `non-member-message.liquid` with no access message:
+Add a snippet called `non-member-message.liquid` with a no access message:

 ```html
 {% raw %}